nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2020-12-06-about-systemverilog-process-and-fork.md

 ---
 ## join/join_none/join_any
-First up, let's look at the structure of the sequential block.
+First up, let's look at the structure of the parallel block.
 The block begin with the keywork `fork`, all procedure statements under this keywork will be started at the same time.
 When the parent process can resume its execution is depended on the closing keywork.
 We have `join`, `join_none` and `join_any`.